keenbytes/hooked-jenkins/README.md

 # github-webhookd
 Tiny API that triggers Jenkins builds from GitHub Webhook

-**This project is no longer maintained and it is broken.
-One of the dependent libraries is retired**

 ## CLI
 The following CLI commands are available:
 ```